genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v2/index.md

 ### Plotting Parameters
 - **output svg (boolean)**
     - `Default = False`
-    - Option to output images as SVG in addition to PNG.
-SVG are preferable for manuscript preparation.
+    - Option to output images as `.svg` in addition to `.png`.
+For manuscript preparation, `.svg` format is preferable.
 - **plot resolution (integer)**
     - `Default = 200`
     - Resolution of the plot, in dots (pixels) per inch.
+Manuscripts require 300 DPI.
+The DPI does not affect the resolution of `.svg` files.
 - **zoom range (dash-separated string)**
     - `Default = None`
     - Given a start position and an end position, zoom into a portion of the sequence.
 The numbers in the range are inclusive and 1-indexed.
 For example, the first 200 nucleotides of the sequence would be specified as: 1-200.